 Raja Ampat includes a network of seven marine protected areas (MPAs) in West Papua, Indonesia.

 Since work began, 15 marine mammal species have been identified and the region was designated as maritime Regency with a ban on the hunting and killing of all large marine fauna introduced.

 The area includes four large islands (Waigeo, Batanta, Salawati and Misool), hundreds of smaller islands and the Dampier and Sagewin strait.

 Indonesia consists of 16 056 islands with a major oceanic exchange between the Pacific and Indian Ocean and Raja Ampat is strongly influenced by it.
 These water routes are used by many whales and dolphins, to migrate from one Ocean to the other, however not much is known about the species.

-In 2015 we were kindly invited by the Eco-Resort Papua Paradise to assess the marine mammal species in this area and evaluate tourism activities for whales and dolphins in Raja Ampat.
+In 2015 we were kindly invited as volunteers at the Eco-Resort Papua Paradise to assess the marine mammal species in this area and evaluate tourism activities for whales and dolphins in Raja Ampat.

 In less than 6 weeks of field research we found over 15 different species of marine mammals directly in front of the resort.
 Dr. Vester (as a volunteer for Ocean Sounds) has also accompanied trips on board the pioneering liveaboard with Wildiaries and MV Pindito.